FAQs

 • Follow school district policies for reporting and documenting teacher tardiness or absence to the school officials.

+All students graduate and undergraduate must apply to graduate in order to receive their degree.
 Undergraduate students who anticipate graduating in May need to file online before October 1st.
-Undergraduate students who anticipate graduating in December need to file online before February 2nd.
+Those students who anticipate graduating in December need to file online before February 2nd.

-*Note: Dr. Russo and Dr. O'Toole meet with their advisees to complete senior checklists.
+* Note Dr. Russo and Dr. O'toole meet with their advisees to complete any required checklists.

 Where can I find information on jobs after graduation?